JASory/NT-Bind/README.md

 ```bash
 apt install NT-Bind/target/release/nt-bind-0.0.18.deb
 ```
+In the future this library may be distributed

 # Ada
    Generically implemented NumberTheory for all T in range <> and T in mod <>
    To use run